eclipse-embed-cdt/web-jekyll/pages/plugins/prerequisites.md

 sudo reboot
 ```

-For this configuration to become effective, it is necessary to reboot.
+As shown before, for this configuration to become effective, it is
+necessary to reboot.

 To check if the new path was configured properly: